Things to know about Nepal before traveling

 • Make sure to take off your shoes before entering to temple and monasteries.

-• Keep in mind that Leather articles are typically not permitted in sanctuary areas.
+• Keep in mind that anykinds of Leather articles are typically not permitted in sanctuary areas.

 • Ask for permission first before entering a Hindu temple.